The Adult Day Program provides organized therapeutic health and social activities in a home setting, Monday through Saturday.

 The older people who attend and benefit from this program are those who are living alone, who may feel lonely and isolated, or who are being cared for at home by a family member who is in need of a break.

 To participate, individuals first need to be referred by an Island Health Case Manager from the Home and Community Care Program.
-To discuss a referral, individuals or their care givers should contact the Peninsula Health Unit ( 250 388-2273 ) or Royal Oak Health Unit (1 888 533 -2273) directly, or visit one of these links:
+To discuss a referral, individuals or their care givers should contact the Peninsula Health Unit (250 388-2273) or Royal Oak Health Unit (1 888 533 -2273) directly, or visit Island Health.

-Please note that to be eligible for the program, individuals need to live within our geographic service area, which extends from Royal Oak Drive northward throughout the Saanich Peninsula.
+Please note that to be eligible for the program, individuals need to live within our geographic service area, which extends from Royal Oak Drive north, throughout the Saanich Peninsula.

-Once referred, each participant is assessed and followed up by the Adult Day Program Coordinator – Registered Nurse.
-Each individual’s attendance in the program is on a pre-determined and regular basis, from 10am-2pm, Monday to Saturday.
+Once referred, each participant is assessed and followed up by the Adult Day Program Coordinator.
+Each individual’s attendance in the program is on a pre-determined and regular basis.
+The number of days clients attend the program is based on individual client and family needs along with availability in the program.

 Transportation is a special feature of our program because it isn’t just about easy access to the program; a ride on the bus or in a vehicle is an extension to the socialization component of the program.
 This is particularly true when participants ride the bus.